 Welcome to Hyperion Records, an independent British classical label devoted to presenting high-quality recordings of music of all styles and from all periods from the twelfth century to the twenty-first.

 Hyperion offers both CDs, and downloads in a number of formats.
 The site is also available in several languages.

 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-They now tour the United States most years, and made their Carnegie Hall debut in February of 2010.
-In that year, they also curated a week-long series of concerts at the dynamic London concert hall, Kings Place.
+They made their Carnegie Hall debut in February of 2010, and now tour the United States most years.
+In that year, they also curated a week-long concert series of concerts at Kings Place.
 The culmination of this week was the world premier of The World Encompassed by Orlando Gough, a 70-minute piece describing in musical terms Drake’s circumnavigation of the globe in 1577-80.

-They celebrated their 30th anniversary with a star-studded concert at Kings Place in June 2016, and recorded four new albums including The World Encompassed.
-They made their longest tour of America, taking in the USA, Canada & Colombia.
-They are looking forward to further tours of North America and preparing to celebrate Michael Nyman’s 75th birthday in 2019.
+They celebrated their 30th anniversary with a star-studded concert at Kings Place in June of 2016; and recorded four new albums, including The World Encompassed, and later that year they made their longest tour of America, taking in the USA, Canada & Colombia.